kitschpatrol/tweakpane-plugin-color-plus/readme.md

 import * as TweakpanePluginColorPlus from 'tweakpane-plugin-color-plus/lite';
 ```

-If you're not using a bundler, direct ESM imports from URLs can still work if needed by defining the `@tweakpane/core` dependency in an [importmap](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap).
+If you're not using a bundler, direct ESM imports from URLs can still work by defining the `@tweakpane/core` dependency in an [importmap](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap).

 Or, if you're just using a single plugin and would rather not think about it, a "classic" all-inclusive build is exported by default to match the typical behavior of a Tweakpane plugin: